Static vs Dynamic IP: Which One Do You Actually Have

 A static IP is a persistent identity.
 Every connection you make, every server log that records your IP, every ad network that tracks it — they can link all of it to you indefinitely.
 A dynamic IP at least provides some degree of pseudonymous churn.
 Not much, practically speaking, because ISP records link dynamic IPs to subscribers at any given time anyway.
 But it's something.

-Wait — this matters.
-Static IP addresses also accumulate reputation.
+That's not a minor footnote.
+Static IP addresses accumulate reputation over time.
 If your static IP ends up on blacklists or in threat intelligence feeds, that reputation follows your address permanently.
 Dynamic IPs reset that association when they change hands.

 Check Your IP Details